swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 ### Representation Learning Workshop

-Snuck into this one for the excellent line-up of keynote talks
+Snuck into this one for the excellent line-up of keynote talks...

 ### Keynote Talk 3: Formal and distributional semantics